Animal protection: 7 ways to act for animal welfare.

 • The Big Book of Animals, by Ole Könnecke.

-Our list of films and documentaries related to the animal cause.
+Our list of films and documentaries related to animal rights.

-If you prefer films, animal documentaries, or docu-fictions to books, we invite you to discover the following few productions, which both denounce certain human practices that oppose animal welfare, and raise the fundamental questions of the importance of preserving wildlife, the complexity of social relationships within animal species, or the protective measures to be adopted to protect marine ecosystems and marine species.
+If you prefer films, wildlife documentaries, or docudramas to books, we invite you to discover the following works, which both denounce certain human practices that are contrary to animal welfare and raise awareness of crucial questions such as the importance of preserving wildlife, the complexity of social relationships within animal species, and the protective measures to be adopted. protect marine ecosystems and marine species.

 • Animal (2021) by Cyril Dion